-Eastwood would benefit from additional pedestrianisation, improved cross-rail pedestrian connection, higher bus frequencies, rapid bus connection to Parramatta, as well as an active transport link to Macquarie Park.
+Eastwood would benefit from additional pedestrianisation, improved cross-rail pedestrian connection, higher bus frequencies, rapid bus connection to Parramatta, as well as an active transport link to Macquarle Park.

-Key transport issues facing Eastwood including lack of short-term parking opportunities, traffic circulating looking for parking during peak periods, impact of pedestrians on road traffic in the vicinity of the mall, as well as (as the centre grows) limited pedestrian access across the railway line that divides the shopping precinct.
-A traffic and parking study of Eastwood town centre commissioned in 2019 by City of Ryde recommended a range of measures, including installation of new traffic signals, reconfiguration of traffic signals and introduction of additional turning restrictions.

-To address the lack of parking opportunities, City of Ryde is currently constructing a new multi-level carpark in Rowe Street, while examining the viability of replacing the existing Glen Street carpark with a new multi-level carpark on Shaftsbury Road, thus removing the significant traffic volumes from the town centre.
-In terms of improving traffic flow and pedestrian safety in the vicinity of the mall, while minimising disruption to traffic flow, mid-block pedestrian activated traffic signals are being installed at either end of the mall.
+Key transport issues facing Eastwood include lack of shortterm parking opportunities, traffic circulating looking for parking during peak periods, impact of pedestrians on road traffic in the vicinity of the mall, as well as (as the centre grows) limited pedestrian access across the railway line that divides the shopping precinct.
+A traffic and parking study of Eastwood town centre commissioned in 2018 by City of Ryde recommended a range of measures, including installation of new traffic signals, reconfiguration of traffic signals and introduction of additional turning restrictions.
+To address the lack of parking opportunities, City of Ryde recently completed a new multi-level carpark in Rowe Street, while examining the viability of replacing the existing Glen Street carpark with a new multi-level carpark on Shaftsbury Road, thus removing the significant traffic volumes from the town centre.
+In terms of improving traffic flow and pedestrian safety in the vicinity of the mall, mid-block pedestrian activated traffic signals are being installed at either end of the mall.

-Pedestrian access between the two sides of Eastwood has recently been improved, following recent upgrading of the railway station.
-New parking arrangements around schools has increased 'kiss and drop' zones, assisting both traffic flow and levels of pedestrian safety.
-On street parking restrictions around the centre have recently increased from 1/2P to 1P, allowing extra time for visitors to stay and shop.
+Pedestrian access between the two sides of Eastwood has recently been improved, following upgrading of the railway station.
+New parking arrangements around schools has increased 'kiss and drop' zones, assisting both traffic flow and pedestrian safety.
+On-street parking restrictions around the centre have recently increased from 1/2P to 1P, allowing extra time for visitors to stay and shop.

-In the future, consideration will be given to the extending the pedestrian mall once the off-street short term car parking spaces are relocated to Shaftsbury Road, thereby removing traffic from this part of the town centre, improving the place outcomes.
-Opportunities to provide additional pedestrian links across the railway line will be explored, part of a future movement and place analysis.
+In the future, consideration will be given to extending the pedestrian mail once the off-street short term car parking spaces are relocated to Shaftsbury Road, thereby removing traffic from this part of the town centre - improving the place outcomes.
+Opportunities to provide additional pedestrian links across the railway line will be explored, part of future movement and place analysis.
 The viability of providing a rapid bus transit connection between Eastwood and Macquarie Park will also be investigated.